waimyokyaw/messengerbot/readme.md

 Prerequisite:
 Ngrok
+Ngrok is a multiplatform tunnelling, reverse proxy software service and it is being used here to expose our localhost server.
-You can download it at : https://dashboard.ngrok.com/get-started We need ngrok to expose your localhost server.
+You can download it here : https://dashboard.ngrok.com/get-started

 Dialogflow is a NLP service.